jackgray/narc_arch/docs/source/database.rst

 is among the most mature and feature-rich, and is a great generalized solution likely to fit a wide range of needs.

-Mongo's shard engine allows for distributed storage of documents, making database storage more flexible
+Mongo's shard engine allows for distributed storage of documents, making database storage more flexible.
-    -   Added layer of complexity
-    -   If database storage requirements are small, sharding may effectively decrease access efficiency
+If database storage requirements are small, however, sharding may effectively decrease access efficiency, so be sure to assess the long term storage needs of your data.

 MongoDB access endpoint with sharding implemented:
     https://stackoverflow.com/questions/49671158/mongodb-sharding-key